-Laser Tattoo Removal Aftercare Instructions
+Laser Tattoo Removal Aftercare Guide

 Laser Tattoo Removal is a simple out-patient procedure.
-However, fallowing below aftercare instructions is key to achieve the best result.
+However, following aftercare instructions is key to achieve the best result.
 Carefully follow these laser tattoo removal aftercare instructions to help you to lower the risk of undesired side effects.
-After receiving a laser removal treatment, our patients can expect to see some blisters, crusts or scabs beginning to develop between 8 and 72 hours after the treatment.
+After receiving a laser removal treatment, our patients can expect to see some blisters, crusts, or scabs beginning to develop between 8 and 72 hours after the treatment.
 It is very rare for scarring to occur, and often times, it happens due to lack of care between treatments.
 To ensure that your tattoo removal sessions are moving along quickly, our laser tattoo removal clinic has some aftercare tips that you should take into consideration to best protect and heal your skin.

 - Please be sure to use an over the counter antibiotic ointment like Neosporin.
-It is important that you apply the ointment to your skin three times daily and to keep your tattoo covered with a bandage for at least 3 days.
+It is important that you apply the ointment to your skin three times daily and keep your tattoo covered with a bandage for at least 3 days.
 By doing this, you are protecting your damaged and weak skin from infection.
 After those three days have passed, you MUST remove the bandage and expose your skin to the air.
 The air will help heal and dry out the area exposed to the laser and prepare you for the next treatment.
 If scabbing happens, you can expect the scabbing to last for 1 to 2 weeks.
 We know the scabbing is not pretty and you may want to hide the area and keep it bandaged, but it is best to keep the area exposed after the first 3 days of treatment.

 - Do not be alarmed by blisters.
 Blisters can appear 8 hours after your laser tattoo removal treatment.
 If blisters are part of your healing process they are normally held between 4-6 days.

 - Do NOT pick the scabs, blisters, or crusts that form after your laser tattoo removal treatment.
 Picking at the skin directly relates to any scarring that may occur.
 Allow your skin to naturally heal itself and for the scabs and crusts to fall off when they are ready.
-Peeling off scabs that are not ready to be removed can result in infection, scarring or even pigment discoloration of your skin.
+Peeling off scabs that are not ready to be removed can result in infection, scarring, or even pigment discoloration of your skin.